Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 My feet generally don't bug me until I hit double digit mileage, but I was definitely aware of these socks throughout the hike.

-That's not a bad thing, just a note comparing them with my usual poly blend liners.
+That's not a bad thing, just a note comparing them with my usual poly blend or silk hiking sock liners.

 Just don't subject them to high heat, bleach or fabric softeners.